-A work injury can cause major disruptions to your life—not only to your health, but also to your career, finances, and overall well-being.
-The workers’ compensation system in New Jersey provides medical care, vocational rehabilitation, and other services to help you get you back to work as soon as possible.
-Worker’s comp also pays for some of your lost income—but not all.
+A work-related injury or illness can cause major disruptions to your life—not only to your health, but also to your career, finances, and overall well-being.
+If you're eligible for worker’s comp benefits, New Jersey's workers’ compensation system provides medical care, vocational rehabilitation, and other services to help you get you back to work as soon as possible.
+You may also receive payments to make up for some of your lost income—but not all.
 This article explains the types and amounts of benefits that you may receive after you file a workers’ compensation claim.

 Temporary total disability benefits continue until you: